ldimuro/NFL-Defense-Predictor/README.md

 1. Extracted features from:
     - `games.csv`, `plays.csv`, `tracking.csv`, and `player_play.csv`
+    - NOTE: tracking data was too large to put in this repo, but can be found here: https://www.kaggle.com/datasets/marriottgiftmumba/nfl-big-data-bowl-2025
 2. Filtered passing plays only
 3. Encoded categorical features to numeric
 4. Created spatial metrics based on defender coordinates